21 Things a Burglar Won’t Tell You

 We Know When You’re Away for a Long Time

 Yes, I really do look for newspapers piled up on the driveway.
 And I might leave a pizza flyer in your front door to see how long it takes you to remove it.
-Check out these 12 unusual things postal carriers see every day.
+So if you’re going away for a while, then you need to use these fool proof methods to trick burglars into thinking you’re at home.

 Create Tracks in the Snow